Pedromaia26/LAPR2-ISEP/docs/SprintD/US1_CheckTests/US1_CheckTests.md

 >
 > **Answer:** "The test registration date." - [link: https://moodle.isep.ipp.pt/mod/forum/discuss.php?d=8787]

-> **Question:** "The test’s results show only present the parameters value or the analysis of those values?"
+> **Question:** "The testï¿½s results show only present the parameters value or the analysis of those values?"
 >
 > **Answer:**